queicherius/software-defined-infrastructure/mail.md

 sdi5b   IN      A       141.62.75.112
 ```

 This `MX` record has to point to a valid `A` record previously defined.
-In our case we are using the same `A` record as for the nameserver settings.
+In our case, we are using the same `A` record as for the nameserver settings.
 Also the "subdomain" we are using for emails has to be a correct `A` record as well.

-> **Note:** The bottom `A` record is not neccessary for local testing, since the record for the local hostname is already defined in the `/etc/hosts`, but we need it later.
+> **Note:** The bottom `A` record is not necessary for local testing since the record for the local hostname is already defined in the `/etc/hosts`, but we need it later.

 We also have to configure postfix to accept to allow for remote connections from any host (`/etc/postfix/main.cf`):